 The Pitshanger Bookshop is a gorgeous independent shop in Pitshanger Lane (and you know how we feel about Pitshanger Lane!)
 It’s incredibly popular with locals, and owner Fiona Kennedy is friendly, knowledgeable, and always happy to make recommendations depending on your reading tastes.

-Ealing Walking Book Club (EWBC) are a group who do exactly what you might expect, they meet for a walk around Pitshanger Park and chat about the chosen book of the month.
+Ealing Walking Book Club (EWBC) is a group who do exactly what you might expect, they meet for a walk around Pitshanger Park and chat about the chosen book of the month.
 It’s a really great way to meet new people and share your love of books!
 They discuss all kinds of books catering to all sorts of tastes, and you can visit their website to see a full list of all books they’ve read since they started in 2013, and information about when they meet.

 Cuts in local funding saw library closures across Ealing, in a bid by councils to save money.
 Pitshanger Library and four others have now all been confirmed as community managed libraries.
 Volunteers will man the day-to-day running of the library as well as organising community events.
 Excellent news for book lovers.
 You can read the full story here.